thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

     }

 As you can see, the implementation for the CustomerOrdersController isn't very big and this is because the Kendo UI MVC extensions greatly reduce the amount of code you have to write to support filtering.
-Lets step through this code and see what everything does.
+Let's step through this code and see what everything does.

     using Kendo.Mvc.Extensions;
     using Kendo.Mvc.UI;